A wall-crossing formula for Gromov-Witten invariants under variation of git quotient: Kalkman's wall-crossing formula

 \subsection{Kalkman wall-crossing for actions of non-abelian groups}

 Kalkman's wall-crossing formula can be used to study the intersection pairings for variation of git for the action of an arbitrary connected complex reductive group $G$ on a smooth polarized projective variety $X$ as follows.
-Let us examine the structure of the fixed point set of $\C^\times$ on $\ti{X}$.
-For any $\zeta \in \g$, we denote by $G_\zeta \subset G$ the stabilizer of $\zeta$ under the adjoint action of $G$.
+As above, let